larriant/sublimewe/_pages/balance.md

 And you can play your part.

-Here’s [part 3](https://medium.com/the-phoenix-project/weaving-a-non-dual-civilisation-part-3-returning-to-life-3c2e7626faa6) where I explore my narrative for this transition that I call returning to Life.
+In Part 3, I explore my narrative for this transition that I call returning to Life.

+<a href="{{ site.baseurl }}/returningtolife/" class="button linkButton">Continue to Part 3→</a>